oSharpey/cyber-obsidian/year-2/IRSM/Lecture-1.md

 # Lecture 1

 ## Why do we need to manage risk and information security?
-- We cannot say any system is 100
+- We cannot say any system is 100% secure and bulletproof

+## Events that changed how information security was manages
+- 2007: HMRC lost 2 HDDs containing all child benifit records, comained the personal details of 25 million people
+	- Human error
+- 2009: USB stick containing medical records for 6000 prisoners was lost from HMP Preston

+## The reason
+ - Most of an organisions assets are digital
+ - The critical processes depend on IT
+ -